Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.83).
+- The Braves have a 3.81 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to surrender 135 home runs (one per game), the first-fewest in the league.
+- Braves pitchers combine to allow 135 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.